devlinjunker/shell/README.md

 # My Shell Configs

-This Repo is a Collection of bash configurations, shortcuts and scripts that I prefer to use on the command line.
-Sets up Prompt to display useful information and adds a few useful aliases.
+This Repo is a Collection of shell configurations, commands and scripts that I prefer to increase my development speed and help me remember things.

 If you are unfamiliar with navigating and running programs via the command line, I recommend:
 - [this](http://linuxcommand.org/lc3_learning_the_shell.php) review of basic command